ceronman/jetindexer/README.md

 ### Trigrams

 The library is flexible enough to use any kind of tokenizer.
 There is a `Tokenizer` interface that can be used for such purpose.
-Besides the trivial `WhiteSpaceTokenizer` included, a trigram bazes tokenizer is included.
+Besides the trivial `WhiteSpaceTokenizer`, a trigram based tokenizer is included.
 This allows to use the technique described here [https://swtch.com/~rsc/regexp/regexp4.html](https://swtch.com/~rsc/regexp/regexp4.html):

 Using the corresponding `TrigramSubstringQueryResolver` it is possible to search for arbitrary substrings in the corpus of the index.